rachlllg/rachlllg.github.io/docs/_posts/2023-11-26-YOU-TOO-SHALL-PASS.markdown

 <div class="p-3 text-center">
   <img class="img-fluid" src="/assets/img/blogs/gandalf/Instructions.png" alt="Instructions">
 </div>
-<p class='mt-2'>In this blog, I will reveal the secrets of how to beat the first 7 levels of Gandalf, with a separate post dedicated to level 8.
-Don't worry, I won't take away the fun of figuring out the password yourself by giving away the passwords in this blog! 😉</p>
+<p class='mt-2'>In this blog, I will reveal the secrets of beating the first 7 levels of Gandalf, with a <a href="/blog/GANDALF-THE-WHITE/">separate post</a> dedicated to level 8.
+If you haven't already, be sure to read <a href='https://www.lakera.ai/blog/guide-to-prompt-injection?ref=gandalf'>Lakera's article</a> on prompt injection, you may find some of the techniques I used familiar.</p>
+<p>Don't worry, the passwords are masked in this blog, can't take away the fun of figuring out the password yourself! 😉 </p>

 <!-- Level 1 -->
 <div class='mb-2 mt-5' style="text-align: center;">